kritigupta92/hello-world/README.md

 Just another repository

 Hello world my name is Kriti Gupta.
-I had Pizza for dinner andit was delicious.
+I had Pizza for dinner and it was delicious.